 • Appropriate use:

-- Use of this vaccine for specific medical and/or other indications (eg, immunocompromising conditions, hepatic or kidney disease, diabetes) is also addressed in the ACIP Recommended Adult Immunization Schedule (ACIP [Kim 2016]).
-Specific recommendations for use of this vaccine in immunocompromised patients with asplenia, cancer, HIV infection, cerebrospinal fluid leaks, cochlear implants, hematopoietic stem cell transplant (prior to or after), sickle cell disease, solid organ transplant (prior to or after), or those receiving immunosuppressive therapy for chronic conditions as well as contacts of immunocompromised patients are available from the IDSA (Rubin, 2014).
+- Use of this vaccine for specific medical and/or other indications (eg, immunocompromising conditions, hepatic or kidney disease, diabetes) is also addressed in the annual ACIP Recommended Immunization Schedules (refer to CDC schedule for detailed information).
+Specific recommendations for use of this vaccine in immunocompromised patients with asplenia, cancer, HIV infection, cerebrospinal fluid leaks, cochlear implants, hematopoietic stem cell transplant (prior to or after), sickle cell disease, solid organ transplant (prior to or after), or those receiving immunosuppressive therapy for chronic conditions as well as contacts of immunocompromised patients are available from the IDSA (Rubin 2014).

-- Varilrix (Canadian availability; not available in U.S.): Approved for use in high-risk patients (eg, acute leukemia, chronic disease, organ transplantation) if complete remission ≥12 months (acute leukemia), lymphocyte count ≥1200/mm3 and evidence of immune competence can be demonstrated prior to vaccination.
-Canadian National Advisory Committee on Immunization (NACI) suggests that Varivax III may also be used for select groups (NACI, 2012).
+- Varilrix and Varivax III [Canadian products]: Canadian National Advisory Committee on Immunization (NACI) suggests that Varivax III and Varilrix may also be used for select groups (NACI 2017).
 Consult product labeling and/or NACI for specific recommendations regarding appropriate use in high risk patients.

-Rash, fever; monitor for syncope for 15 minutes following administration (NCIRD/ACIP 2011).
-If seizure-like activity associated with syncope occurs, maintain patient in supine or Trendelenburg position to reestablish adequate cerebral perfusion (NCIRD/ACIP 2011).
+Rash, fever; monitor for anaphylaxis and syncope for 15 minutes following administration (ACIP [Kroger 2017]).
+If seizure-like activity associated with syncope occurs, maintain patient in supine or Trendelenburg position to reestablish adequate cerebral perfusion.

 • Discuss specific use of vaccine and side effects with patient as it relates to treatment.
 (HCAHPS: During this hospital stay, were you given any medicine that you had not taken before?
 Before giving you any new medicine, how often did hospital staff tell you what the medicine was for?
 How often did hospital staff describe possible side effects in a way you could understand?)

 • Patient may experience irritability or injection site pain, edema, or irritation.
-Have patient report immediately to prescriber chickenpox-like rash, shingles, wheezing, or shortness of breath (HCAHPS).
+Have patient report immediately to prescriber chickenpox-like rash, shingles, wheezing, bruising, flat spots under skin, abnormal gait, severe skin irritation, skin infection, headache, chills, nausea, vomiting, neck rigidity, seizures, fatigue, confusion, sensitivity to light, or shortness of breath (HCAHPS).

 • Educate patient about signs of a significant reaction (eg, wheezing; chest tightness; fever; itching; bad cough; blue skin color; seizures; or swelling of face, lips, tongue, or throat).
 Note: This is not a comprehensive list of all side effects.
 Patient should consult prescriber for additional questions.